 SRDII Indicator

-The Shareholder Rights Directive Indicator in the CorporateActionNotification message (or :17B::SRDC in MT 564 Seq.
+The “Shareholder Rights Directive Indicator” in the CorporateActionNotification message (or :17B::SRDC in MT 564 Seq.
 D) should be set by the issuer CSD or first intermediary as follows:

 It should be set to YES (value “true”) only when the corporate event is in scope of SRD II and the notification/event information has been received from the issuer.
 Once the indicator has been set to YES because of an announcement received from the issuer CSD or first intermediary, it cannot be changed back to NO.